miningplanet/but-x/README.md

 #### Distributed Deployments

-but-eiquidus is a multicoin explorer and requires a synchronized fully indexed node for each coin to enable full functionality.
+but-x is a multicoin explorer and requires a synchronized fully indexed node for each coin to enable full functionality.
 It supports distributed deployments to ensure scalability and reliability with low operating costs.

-Instances or clusters can perform tasks for one or more coins in different roles such as explorer frontend or data synchronizer.
+Instances or clusters can perform tasks for one or more coins in different roles such as X frontend or data synchronizer.
 Blockchain nodes, frontends, data synchronizers and databases can be operated on separate hosts.
 Frontends can be configured with individual caching options.

 #### Quick Install Instructions

 ##### Pre-Install

-The following prerequisites must be installed before using the explorer:
+The following prerequisites must be installed before using but-x:

 - [Node.js](https://nodejs.org/en/) (v17.9.1 or newer recommended)
 - [MongoDB](https://www.mongodb.com/) (v5.3.0 or newer recommended)